 Important: treat the entire harbor area as a no-wake slow speed zone and the area near the dinghy dock as idle speed only.
 This is not only courteous to other boaters but critically important to the manatees in the harbor (yes, they’re back!) who can’t move very fast to get out of your way.

-All marina services are up except for the phone system:
+All marina services are up:

 - Shower rooms